Newcastle Airport Metro station

-Airport (also known as Newcastle Airport) is a Tyne and Wear Metro station, serving Newcastle International Airport, Newcastle upon Tyne in Tyne and Wear, England.
-It joined the network as a terminus station on 17 November 1991, following the opening of the extension from Bank Foot to Airport.
+Airport (also known as Newcastle Airport) is a Tyne and Wear Metro station, serving Newcastle International Airport in the English city of Newcastle upon Tyne.
+It opened as a terminus station in 1991, following the opening of the extension from Bank Foot to Airport.

 History

-The majority of the route was already in place, with the alignment having been formerly served by the Ponteland and Darras Hall branch of the Blyth and Tyne Railway.
-The line opened in June 1905, closing to passenger services in June 1929, with goods services operating in to the late 1960s.
-The Airport branch only required the construction of a short distance (around 0.2 miles) of new right-of-way.
+Construction of the extension of the Metro from Bank Foot to Newcastle Airport began in 1990, after funding had been secured from the European Economic Community (now the European Union).
+The majority of the route of the extension uses the alignment of the Ponteland Railway, with a short (around 0.2 mi) section of new right-of-way at the airport end.
+The Ponteland Railway opened in June 1905, closing to passenger services in June 1929, with goods services operating into the late 1960s.

 During the construction of the line, a dedicated bus service operated between Bank Foot and Newcastle International Airport.

+The extension and station opened on 17 November 1991, at a cost of £12 million.
+The new station at the airport had a pyramid design, and was linked to both platforms and the main airport terminal by covered walkways.
+As well as the airport station, a new intermediate station was built at Callerton Parkway, and a second platform was added to Bank Foot station.

 In 2014, a survey conducted by the Consumers Association found that the Tyne and Wear Metro service from the Airport was one of the highest rated airport rail links in the country for customer satisfaction – scoring 85%.
 Only the rail link serving Birmingham International Airport was rated higher.

 Facilities

-Step-free access is available at all stations across the Tyne and Wear Metro network, with a covered walkway providing step-free access from the terminal building to the ticket hall and platforms.
+The only access to the station is through the main terminal building of the airport.
+Step-free covered walkways link the terminal building to the ticket hall, and the ticket hall to the station's island platform.
+There is no dedicated car or bicycle parking available at the station, with car parking controlled and operated by the airport.
+A taxi rank is located at the front of the terminal building.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
+Ticket machines accept payment with credit and debit cards (including contactless payment), notes and coins.
 The station is fitted with automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s, as well as smartcard validators, which feature at all stations.

-There is no dedicated car or bicycle parking available at the station, with car parking controlled and operated by the airport.
-A taxi rank is located to the front of the terminal building.